ElementsProject/lightning/doc/PLUGINS.md

 }
 ```

-The `per_hop_v0` will only be present if the per hop payload has format `0x00`
-as defined by the specification.
-If not present an object representing the
-type-length-vale (TLV) payload will be added (pending specification).
 For detailed information about each field please refer to [BOLT 04 of the specification][bolt4], the following is just a brief summary:

  - `onion.payload` contains the unparsed payload that was sent to us from the
    sender of the payment.
- - `onion.per_hop_v0`:
-   - `realm` will always be `00` since that value determines that we are using
-     the `per_hop_v0` format.
+ - `onion.type` is `legacy` for realm 0 payments, `tlv` for realm > 1.
  - `short_channel_id` determines the channel that the sender is hinting
-     should be used next (set to `0x0x0` if we are the recipient of the
+     should be used next.
+Not present if we're the final destination.
-     payment).
  - `forward_amount` is the amount we should be forwarding to the next hop,
      and should match the incoming funds in case we are the recipient.
  - `outgoing_cltv_value` determines what the CLTV value for the HTLC that we
      forward to the next hop should be.
  - `next_onion` is the fully processed onion that we should be sending to the
    next hop as part of the outgoing HTLC.
 Processed in this case means that we